DHRI-Curriculum/Data-and-Ethics/lessons.md

 This is one cycle in which data goes from collection to transformation to visualization.
 This is also *not* the only way to go through the stages.
 For example, we could do a preliminary analysis first, such as running a correlation of variables, to explore what is missing before we begin the process of cleaning.
 Often, we also end up doing multiple iterations of cleaning and analysis, making decisions and choices to collapse particular variables or remove them entirely at each iterations.
 Making sure that we keep a clear documentation of our process will ensure that we are accountable to the data we have collected/are using and also ensure that our results can be replicated and reproduced if others choose to work on our "raw" data.

-### Directory structure naming
+## Directory structure naming

 Before beginning your data collection, manipulation, and transformation, a good practice is to determine your file naming conventions.
 How many times have named something as "XXX_FinalFINALFINAL.pdf" or have difficulty searching for a version of the file that contained all that good idea that was edited out in the "XXX_FinalFINALFINALFINAL.pdf" version?
-While tools like version controlling with [git](https://github.com/DHRI-Curriculum/git/blob/v2.0-kristen-edits/lessons.md#what-is-git) can be helpful, we can also begin with setting up conventions that can help us succeed!
-Here's an example from [Stanford](https://library.stanford.edu/research/data-management-services/case-studies/case-study-file-naming) that demonstrates the problems of badly name files in our projects.

-For example, The Graduate Center's [Data Management](https://libguides.gc.cuny.edu/c.php?g=159618&p=1045090) guide suggest that top level folders (such as your main project folder) should include your project title, a unique identifier and the date (year) of your project (e.g. `dataliteracies_XYZ_2020`).
+While tools like version controlling with [git](https://githu*nt](https://libguides.gc.cuny.edu/c.php?g=159618&p=1045090) guide suggest that top level folders (such as your main project folder) should include your project title, a unique identifier and the date (year) of your project (e.g. `dataliteracies_XYZ_2020`).
 Your sub folders and individual files should follow a similar system, with an identifiable activity or project in the file name (e.g. a subfolder of the project: `sections_xyz_2020`, a file in the project: `lessons_XYZ_2020.doc`).

 # Stages of Data: Raw